One of the least understood filters on an air purifier is the Activated Carbon filter (also referred to as Activated

 Most notably, this type of filter is excellent at absorbing odors and gases.
 This includes odors from smoke, pets, chemicals, mold, cooking, etc.

 Once these particles flow through the charcoal, they become attached to the surface and trapped, unable to return back into the air.
 This results in cleaner, fresher smelling air.

 Why Should You Look for an Activated Charcoal Air Filter?

-What you’ll find is that an Activated Carbon filter picks up where other air purifying filters leave off – it gets rid of odors.
+What you’ll find is that an Activated Carbon filter picks up where other air purifying filters leave off by getting rid of odors.